Skip to Site Header Skip to Main Content Skip to Footer

 Revenge is probably the last thing that comes to mind when you think of sleep.

-But revenge bedtime procrastination exists, and you commit this act of sleep vengeance when you feel you deserve to stay up late after missing out on quality leisure time.
+But a behavior called revenge bedtime procrastination exists, and you commit this act of sleep vengeance when you feel you deserve to stay up late after missing out on quality leisure time.
+Revenge bedtime procrastination (RBP) is when individuals sacrifice sleep for personal leisure time, often driven by a busy lifestyle.

 The over-40-hour work week, parenting responsibilities, shift work, and the night classes we take to get ahead easily deplete our time for relaxation and enjoyment.